Otto Strandman: Early life

-Strandman was first educated by his father, until he went to the municipal school of Rakvere in 1886 and later to Emperor Alexander State High School in Tallinn and 5th and 7th High School in Saint Petersburg.
+Strandman was first educated by his father, until he began his studies at the municipal school of Rakvere in 1886, and later at Emperor Alexander State High School in Tallinn and the 5th and the 7th High School in Saint Petersburg.
 He graduated as an extern in 1896 after his exams in the Estonian Governorate High School of Tallinn.

 After graduation, Strandman served as an official at the Tallinn Office of the State Bank of the Russian Empire until he went on to study law at the University of Tartu in 1899.
-In 1901 he continued his studies at the University of Saint Petersburg, that he graduated in 1903.
+In 1901 he continued his studies at the Saint Petersburg Imperial University, graduating in 1903.

 Career

 Early career

-Strandman worked as a lawyer in Narva and Tallinn, became known for his eloquence and was therefore elected to be a member of Tallinn city council from 1904 to 1905.
+After graduating, Strandman worked as a lawyer in Narva and Tallinn.
+He became known for his eloquence and was elected to be a member of Tallinn city council from 1904 to 1905.
 As a lawyer, he defended Estonians against Baltic Germans and state officials.

 Strandman was also active in Estonian national organizations and became an activist on self-government reform, where he supported national autonomy in the Baltic governorates.
-Strandman was among the politicians, who were supposed to compose the draft of self-government reform, but in the course of the 1905 Revolution, Strandman was forced to flee abroad, as were many other Estonian activists.
-During the revolution, his views were much more radical socialist than later in his life.
+Strandman was among the politicians who were supposed to compose the draft of self-government reform, but in the course of the 1905 Revolution, Strandman, like many other Estonian activists, was forced to flee abroad.
+At the time of the revolution, he supported radical socialist political positions, but later in his life moved towards the centre-left.

 During his exile years, Strandman lived in Switzerland and other European countries.
 In Switzerland, Strandman and other Estonian exiles eventually did form the draft of self-government reform, but it was never implemented.
 Strandman returned to the Russian Empire in 1906, but he was banned from living in the Baltic governorates for three years, forcing him to live in Narva and Saint Petersburg.
 He returned to Estonia in 1909 and worked as an attorney, defending participants of the 1905 Revolution.
 He was also a keen supporter of free speech in the media.
-In 1917, he became the prosecutor of the Tallinn District Court.
+In 1917, he became a prosecutor at Tallinn District Court.